 Rambus Binary Pixel technology enables professional-quality images and videos from mobile phone and consumer cameras.
-The technology includes a breakthrough image sensor and processing architecture that provide single-shot, ultra-high dynamic range (HDR) and improved low-light sensitivity.
+The technology includes a breakthrough image sensor and processing architecture that provide single-shot, ultra-high dynamic range (HDR) improved low-light sensitivity and enhanced stop-motion performance.

 While the resolution and frame rates supported by mainstream mobile cameras have continued to improve, enhancements in image quality are lagging.
 High-contrast scenes typical in daily life, such as bright landscapes, sunset portraits, and scenes with both sunlight and shadow, are difficult to capture with today's compact mobile sensors - the range of bright and dark details in these scenes simply exceeds the limited dynamic range of mainstream CMOS imagers.